charmedsatyr-401-advanced-javascript/lab-19-api-server/README.md

 ##### Exported Values and Methods
 Unknown path fallback middleware.

+Publishes the request `url` as an `error` event to the `database` namespace of the message queue.

 -----

 #### `./src/middleware/500.js`
 ##### Exported Values and Methods
 Server error handling middleware.

+Publishes the request `url` and error message in an `error` event to the `dataspace` namespace of the message queue.

 -----